pauradev/pages/pages/01.Blog/01.Art-resources/16.dtg-printing-vs-screen-printing-blog/.revs/20200731-152443/item.md

 <img src="https://printaura.com/wp-content/uploads/2016/04/dtg-vs-screen-print-banner1.jpg" alt="dtg vs screen printing" width="647" height="153" class="alignnone size-full wp-image-2287665" />

 <h4>DTG Printing</h4>
 DTG  printing, also referred to as direct to garment printing, is a method used to print digital imagery onto t-shirts and other fabrics.
-DTG printing is the method we use most frequently here at Print Aura.
+DTG printing is the method we use most frequently here at Printaura.
 Direct to garment printing is just what it sounds like; the design is directly printed onto the garment.
 We use large specialized printers and inks to print designs directly onto fabrics.

 <img src="https://printaura.com/wp-content/uploads/2016/04/DTG-printer.jpg" alt="DTG printer" width="873" height="491" class="alignnone size-full wp-image-2287664" />